Cross River Rail: Albert Street

 Albert Street will provide rail services to the southern part of the Brisbane CBD, providing direct access to the Parliament of Queensland and Queensland University of Technology, Gardens Point Campus.
 A station in the southern CBD was vital as both the existing Roma Street station and Central station are located in the northern part of the city.

 A station in this area places it within walking distance of new growth areas such as Queen's Wharf and 1 William Street.

 Roma Street

 Demolition of the Brisbane Transit Centre complex in January 2020, to make way for the new Roma Street station entrance.

-The new underground Roma Street station will be an extension of the existing ground-level station that will provide direct access to the existing bus and train network as well the Brisbane Metro.
-Demolition of the Brisbane Transit Centre commenced in December 2019, with it to be relocated partially underground near the underground platform entrances.
+The new underground Roma Street station will be an extension of the existing ground-level station that will provide direct access to the existing bus and train network as well as the Brisbane Metro.
+Demolition of the Brisbane Transit Centre commenced in December 2019, with services relocated partially underground near the underground platform entrances.
 A set of new high rise buildings will occupy the site.

 The subway and busway platforms at Roma Street station are also receiving a facelift as part of the project, to better integrate the new and existing station.
 Customers transferring from the above ground station to the underground or vice versa will benefit from a tap-less interchange.